 This is why ITIL is a dream-come-true for control freaks.

 We’ve heard the tales (or read the books and blogs) dramatizing failed ITIL implementations.
 Most of these stories are probably true.
 But they are no reason for not changing.

-The key for any successful service improvement plan is balance.
+The key to any successful service improvement plan is the balance.